SvenMichaelKlose/tre/README.md

 Note that keyword keys will be translated into camel notation.
 ':oh-no' will become 'ohNo'.

+## General abbreviations

+Inspired by the C syntax these are synonyms for what you would expect from Common Lisp.
+The original names are, most of the time, still there.

+* == instead of =
+* = instead of SETF
+* ? instead of IF
+* & instead of AND
+* | instead of OR
+* / instead of DIV

+Due to name collision the original meaning of '=' is gone in favour of '=='.

+There are also abbreviations for some anaphoric macros inspired by Arc (which are still around):

+* != instead of ALET (Arc)
+* !? instead of AIF (Arc)
+* !@ instead of ADOLIST (Arc) (See also '@'.)

 ## At sign @ instead of DOLIST or FILTER